Groot: Guardians of the Galaxy's Groot

 A different Groot played a part in Annihilation: Conquest, at which time it was shown Groot may be the last remaining member of the Flora colossi and was under arrest by the Kree for an unknown reason.
 Groot earned freedom by joining Star-Lord's strike force, where Groot and Rocket Raccoon formed a bond, Rocket being one of the few beings with the ability to understand Groot's language.
 Star-Lord's team fought their way through the Phalanx, but after the death of Deathcry the team decided to escape through a drainage pipe that Groot could not fit into.

 As a consequence of the battle, Groot dies, buying the team some time to escape.
 A new Groot was created as a sprig offshoot and went on to accompany the team on their continued mission against the Phalanx, but was one of the team members captured by the Phalanx.
 Groot and the others were freed by Mantis, and escaped back to the lines of the Kree's resistance.
 In time, Groot's body regenerated from the twig, growing back to full size.
 Groot and the others intended to carry on as part of Star-Lord's team.

 Groot and the team returned to Hala to prepare another assault against the Phalanx, but their agent Blastaar was captured by the Phalanx and taken to their Babel Spire as he tried to carry Groot's pollen spores.
 Groot and Rocket Raccoon continued their mission by sneaking into the sub-basement of the Babel Spire.
 When Star-Lord was captured by Ultron, the original plan of laying explosives in the Spire failed, so Rocket Raccoon and Groot needed to come up with a new plan.
 Groot decided to sprout inside the Spire, growing to colossal size and filling a large portion of the building.

-Mantis was able to remix Groot's sap in a way as to make it extremely flammable, and again Groot died for the team, this time by purposefully igniting so the resulting fire would destroy the Babel Spire.
+Mantis was able to remix Groot's sap in a way as to make it extremely flammable, and again Groot died for the team, this time by purposefully igniting himself to destroy the Babel Spire.
 A cutting of Groot was kept by Rocket Raccoon, though, and Groot was again able to regrow.
 Groot then joined the new Guardians of the Galaxy (or, as Groot would have it, "Groot and Branches"), and began regrowing under the care of Mantis.

 When the Guardians reformed, Groot joined with Star-Lord, Rocket Raccoon, Drax the Destroyer and Gamora, whom Groot counted as friends.